dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 - `currentBlock`: `QUANTITY` - The current block, same as eth_blockNumber
 - `highestBlock`: `QUANTITY` - The estimated highest block

-However, the individual clients may also provide additional data.
-For example Geth returns the following:
+However, the individual clients may also provide additional data
+* For example Geth returns the following:

 ```json
 {